keremciu/insurance/README.md

 ## Notes

-- User input persistency
+### User input persistency
--> Easy but not secure solution is using localStorage.
-Unfortunately, user gives us sensitive data (email, address).
-Cookies would be a secure one but it's not giving us much freedom over that data.
-I'd like to give it a try to using ServiceWorker.
+#### Problems:
+  - User gives us sensitive data (email, address).

+#### Solutions:

+- LocalStorage = easy but not good security
+- SessionStorage = doesn't persist data if user closes the tab
+- Cookies = secure but not good flexbiliy
+- ServiceWorker = secure and flexible but complex

+Conclusion: In real world example, I would go for ServiceWorker but for limited time localStorage would serve right.

 ## Available Scripts